Dear Dr. Foster,

 Warfarin has what medical doctors call a "narrow therapeutic window."
 What this means in plain English is that if the dose is the slightest bit too high or the slightest bit too low, then the drug does not work.
 Only within a narrow dosage range does the medication work in the body.
 Because of this, doctors must monitor the blood levels of this medication on a regular basis to make sure that it is neither too high or too low.
 If the levels are too high, then the patient could have a serious bleeding episode that could lead to death.
 If the levels are too low, then the patient could have a clotting episode that leads to a stroke, heart attack, or the loss of fingers, toes or other extremities.

-(Taken from the Physician Desk Reference 2002.)
+(Taken from the Physicians Desk Reference 2002.)

-is contraindicated during pregnancy:
+Warfarin is contraindicated during pregnancy:

 The drug passes through the placenta between mother and fetus and can cause death to the fetus by hemorrhage.
 Furthermore, the drug has caused severe birth defects when used during pregnancy.
 These defects include brain malformations, mental retardation, blindness, and deformed eyes.
 Other rare abnormalities include spina bifida, cranial nerve palsy, hydrocephalus, cardiac defects, congenital heart disease, polydactyly [too many fingers or toes], deformities of toes, cleft palate, cleft lip, microcephaly and many birth defects.